KKuhn09/MVC-kitchen/README.md

 ----------
 * Implements a Model-View-Controller design pattern
 * Utilizes Node and Express
-* Handlebars.js as a templating engine
+* Handlebars.js as a templating engine to generate HTML
-* Uses a custom ORM (Object-relational mapping) to communicate between Javascript and mySQL
+* Uses a custom ORM (Object-relational map) to communicate between Javascript(Node) and mySQL